 We understand the importance of identifying and correcting hazards, so we are equipped with the technology to keep your management in touch with your worksite.
-Using our online safety portal, you can see reports on information received from the field to identify hazards or trends that need correction.
-Your company management can read both positive and negative observations from the field with descriptions and photos.
+Using our online Safety Portal, you can see reports on information received from the field to identify hazards or trends that need correction.
+Your company management can read observations with descriptions and photos.

 ESC Consultants Training Centers

 San Antonio, Texas 78249

 Phone: (210) 695-8701

 Richardson, Texas 75081

 |Houston Training Center